Workflow and Operations

-Adding video is a two-step process: select a video file, and choose import mode and optionally select an audio track to extract.
+Adding video is a two-step process: selecting a video file, and choosing import mode and optionally selecting an audio track to extract.
 Only one video can be present in the session, so opening a video when one is already opened results in replacing the video.

 The first step is rather straight-forward.
 The panel on the right side allows to seek through the video and displays basic file information.
 It is also useful to check if the video format/codec is supported:

 This step analyzes the video file in more detail and offers import options: